What is an E-Wallet?

-There are no fees, but BigPay uses the MasterCard exchange rate which they claim is better than a typical bank exchange rate.
+BigPay uses the MasterCard exchange rate which they claim is better than a typical bank exchange rate.
 This will be the formula that they will use to charge your BigPay account that is in MYR currency.

-So this means that MYR 4.18 will be deducted from your BigPay account for that USD 1 cookie.
+This means that MYR 4.18 will be deducted from your BigPay account for that USD 1 cookie.
 Now let’s take a look at Google’s exchange rate:

 As we compared above, the MasterCard rates are better than Google!
 Along with the no-fee policy, this is hugely beneficial to the consumer.